openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/dorsalHypothalamicArea
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Dorsal hypothalamic area' is a regional part of brain.
-It is part of the hypothalamus.
+   :definition: Is a regional part of brain.
+Is part of the hypothalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002954) ('is_a' and 'relationship')]
-   :description: A relatively small region of the hypothalamus located inferior to the hypothalamic sulcus.
+   :description: A relatively small region of the hypothalamus located inferior to the hypothalamic sulcus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002954)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103438
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002954#dorsal-hypothalamic-area-1
    :name: dorsal hypothalamic area